tjhancocks/Pixel/README.md

 Currently this editor is extremely basic.
 You can not yet change the size of the canvas, zoom-in or out (it's set to 1000% currently) and you can only paint in one colour.
 However this is basically the foundation work that is being laid for a tool that will be used by myself for [QuantumCarrot](http://quantumcarrot.com) in the future.

-Current/Planned features of the editor are:
+Current features of the editor are:

-- Colours (Obviously, interface for them is present, but not functional)
+- Colour Selection
+- Layers (Naming, Addition, Deletion)
+- New Documents (Naming, Canvas Sizing, Base Image - not quite functional yet)

+Planned features of the editor include:

-- Brush/Pen Sizes (interface for them is present, but not functional)
+- Brush/Pen Sizes
 - Shapes (Lines, Rectangles, Ovals, etc)
 - Flood Filling
-- Layers (Pretty much in - can not name or toggle layer visibility yet)
-- Custom Canvas sizes
+- Layer Visibility
+- Layer Blending
+- Layer Opacity
-- Pixel file format to allow for layers to be saved
+- Saving/Opening using a custom file format to allow the Colour Swatches and Layers to be saved
 - Export to PNG, JPG, etc
-- Layer Blending

 ###Why?